-Workers’ Comp Lawyer for First Responders/EMS Workers
+Workers’ Compensation for First Responders/EMS Workers

 Emergency medical services (EMS) workers, including first responders, emergency medical technicians (EMTs), paramedics, police officers, firefighters and nurses, have one of the most dangerous jobs in the country.
 While risking their own lives to keep others safe, they are regularly exposed to job-related risks and hazards.
 The National Highway Traffic Safety Administration (NHTSA) reports that 21,900 EMS workers were treated in U.S. emergency rooms for work-related injuries and illnesses in 2016 alone.